iagoleal/iagoleal.github.io/content/posts/sampling-probabilities.md

 You can use that the $f_i$ are probability densities to deduce that $\lambda > 0$ and $C_i = \lambda$ are the only admissible constants.
-The reasons are their tail has to go to zero and they must integrate to one.
+The reasons are that their tail has to go to zero and they must integrate to one.

 $$ \begin{array}{rcl}
 \lim_{t \to \infty} C_i e^{-\lambda t}                &= 0 &\iff \lambda > 0, \\